Manu’s Menu

 A Few Things I Love About This Homemade Mulberry Jam

-• Only three ingredients, truly an easy jam recipe you can make in an afternoon.
+• Only three ingredients make this an easy jam recipe you can prepare in an afternoon.

-• A wonderful way to use up fresh mulberries when they’re in season, and if you’ve got a handful left, they make the most delicious Mulberry Granita.
+• A wonderful way to use fresh or frozen mulberries, and if you have a handful left, they make the most delicious Mulberry Granita.

-Mulberry granita topped with whipped cream and a fresh mulberry.
+Mulberry granita topped with whipped cream, fresh mulberry, and mint leaves.

 Key Ingredients for Mulberry Jam